Legislation and EU policy

-The CRU’s role and powers in regulating Irish Water are set out in the following legislation:
+The CRU’s role in regulating Uisce Éireann (previously Irish Water) is set out in national legislation.

-The EU Water Framework Directive (WFD) requires Member States to protect and improve water quality in all waters so that we achieve good ecological status by 2015 or, at the latest, by 2027.
-It also requires Member States to maintain water pricing policies that incentivise efficient use of water, and recover costs for water services in line with the polluter pays principle.
+The EU Water Framework Directive (WFD) requires Member States to protect and improve water quality in all waters.
+It also requires Member States to maintain water pricing policies: